 Most people will only tell you what to learn, but sometimes knowing what not to learn can be even more useful and save you a lot of time and frustration.
 Here is a short list of things related to Chinese writing that you can safely save for later or avoid completely:

-4. Don’t worry if your handwriting is ugly.
-How nice your characters look depends a lot on how good you are at writing by hand in your own language, but you shouldn’t care about aesthetics when you start out.
-You should only care about problems that might make a native speaker misunderstand what you wrote.
+- Don’t worry if your handwriting is ugly.
+How nice your characters look depends a lot on how good you are at writing by hand in your own language, but you don’t need to care about aesthetics when you start out.
+You should instead focus on problems that might make a native speaker misunderstand what you wrote.
 If you really want to learn to write neatly, here are some suggestions: How to improve your Chinese handwriting.

 These points all came from this article: How to not teach Chinese characters to beginners: A 12-step approach.